3.16 Provisions, Contingent liabilities and Contingent assets

 II Actuarial Valuation

 The determination of Company's liability towards employee benefits in the nature of gratuity and unpaid leave balance is made through independent actuarial valuation including determination of amounts to be recognized in the Statement of Profit and Loss and in other comprehensive income.
 Such valuation depend upon assumptions determined after taking into account inflation, seniority, promotion and other relevant factors such as supply and demand factors in the employment market.
-Information about such valuation is provided in notes to the financial statements.
+Information about such valuation is provided in notes to the standalone financial statements.

-17.2 Nature of Security of Term Loans from Banks
+18.2 Nature of Security of Term Loans from Banks

 1 Primary security - Hypothecation charge on inventory, receivables and all other current assets of the Company, both present and future, on second pari-passu basis with other working capital member banks under the consortium.

-Collateral security - Equitable mortgage of properties at Serampore, Salt Lake, KG Road, Bangalore and Civil Station, Bangalore on second pari-passu basis with other working capital members banks under the consortium, lien on fixed deposit on second pari-passu basis, and equitable mortgage of properties at Kasba and Gariahat.
+Collateral security - Equitable mortgage of properties at Serampore, Salt Lake, KG Road, Bangalore and Civil Station, Bangalore on second pari-passu basis with other working capital members banks under the consortium, lien on fixed deposit on second pari-passu basis, and equitable mortgage of properties at Kasba and Gariahat

 2 Primary security - Same as State Bank of India Term loan (Refer Note 1 above).